foopod/blog-2.0/_posts/2017-02-01-making-a-chrome-extension.md

 I had this idea when I was making the sidebar for my blog, wouldn't it be cool if every website was this joyous?

-So I started off making a Bookmarklet (a browser bookmark that contains javascript) that would do this.
-It is pretty simple and just adds a pretty animated canvas to the DOM.
+So I started off making a Bookmarklet (a browser bookmark that contains javascript).
+The idea is pretty simple and just adds a pretty animated canvas to the DOM.

 ```
 (function(){